 Step 1: Visit DU!

-One of your first steps is to schedule a visit to campus (or explore our Virtual Visit options).
-In addition to daily visits, we also offer special programs for admitted students during our Pioneer Days, Journey to DU, or Fridays@DU events.
+One of your first steps is to schedule a virtual visit to campus.
+In addition to daily visits, we also offer special programs for admitted students during our week-long Journey to DU virtual programs.
 Be watching for your special invitation.

 Step 2: Make sure you've applied for need-based aid

 If you'd like to be considered for need-based financial aid, and if you haven't completed the applications already, make sure to submit your FAFSA (Free Application for Federal Student Aid) and CSS Profile.
 You may need to submit additional verification documents (but only if requested).

 Mid-March - Review and accept your financial aid offer in PioneerWeb.

 Step 3: Apply for additional programs